 It's Never Too Late for Parents to Talk to Their Students about Alcohol

-The first year of college is a time of major changes for your son or daughter.
+The first year of college is a time of major changes for your student.
 Your student is transitioning from being a teen to being an adult.
 It may be the first time that your student is living away from home.
 College is a time of meeting many new people, experiencing new social and economic pressures, and making adjustments to new and rigorous workloads.
-Your son or daughter will need to develop a new set of skills to make the adjustment to college life.
+Your student will need to develop a new set of skills to make the adjustment to college life.
 Given the increased freedom and autonomy that occurs with collegiate life, students will benefit from trusted source of information – you.

 Parents should never assume that it’s too late for to talk about alcohol.
 In a 2013 study published